 The Heyman Scholars Program is a program for select J.D. students at Cardozo exposing them to special opportunities to learn about corporate and securities law issues and to interact with professional and academic leaders.

 Incoming J.D. students are selected as Heyman Scholars on the basis of the strength of their law school applications, an expressed interest in a career in corporate law or business, an interview with the Heyman Center Selection Committee and interesting work experience or extracurricular activities.
 Other students applying to become Heyman Scholars in their 2L and 3L years at Cardozo are selected on the basis of the strength of their academic record at Cardozo, a written statement of interest, an interview with the Heyman Center Selection Committee, an expressed interest in a career in corporate law or business and interesting work experience or extracurricular activities.

 Mentoring and Social Events

-Heyman Scholars will be linked to a network of Heyman and other Cardozo alumni mentors who work in various areas of corporate law and business.
+Heyman Scholars will be linked to a strong network of Heyman and other Cardozo alumni mentors who work in various areas of corporate law and business.
 First year students will also be mentored by second and third year Heyman Scholars, and all Scholars are mentored by the Center's Executive Director throughout their time at Cardozo and beyond.
-These relationships help ease the transition into the first year of law school and fosters a collegial program.
+These relationships help ease the transition into the first year of law school and foster a collegial program.
 In furtherance of this goal, the Heyman Center also hosts a "coffee chat" program to facilitate informal conversations and mentoring relationships among the Scholars.

 Heyman Scholars are invited to exclusive social events with other Scholars, Heyman Advisory Committee members, and Heyman alumni.
-Heyman Scholar alumni become part of a network that provides opportunities for social events and informal job counseling, and current Scholars periodically arrange off campus social events.
+Heyman Scholar alumni become part of a network that provides opportunities for informal job counseling and various social events.